 The Product Thinking Playbook is our adaptable, customizable way of designing project plans for building better products.
 Consisting of various tactics, techniques, and milestones borrowed from design thinking, agile development, lean product strategy, and jobs-to-be-done theory, the Product Thinking Playbook helps facilitate conversations around what you will and (just as importantly) will not do to achieve your product goals.

 On a recent project, Connected was engaged as an end-to-end product development partner to redesign the web experience for a global workforce to discover and connect with the employer health and wellness services that most appeal to them in their well-being journeys.
-This article is the first in a series that will highlight specific Playbook tactics and techniques used during the project, with an emphasis on how we adapted them to work effectively in a remote setting.
+This article is the second in a series that will highlight specific Playbook tactics and techniques used during the project, with an emphasis on how we adapted them to work effectively in a remote setting.

 In the previous piece in this series, we looked at the Research Planning tactic card.
 Today, we are shifting our focus to Concept Evaluation technique card…